MansMeg/mansmeg.github.io/index.md

 ---

-# Present
-Postdoc at Aalto University, Finland under Aki Vehtari
+#### Bio
+Måns Magnusson is a postdoc under [Aki Vehtari](https://users.aalto.fi/~ave/) at the Department of Computer Science at Aalto University, Finland.
+He holds a Ph.D. from Linköping University, Sweden supervised by [Mattias Villani](https://www.mattiasvillani.com/).
+In addition, he has a background as a statistician and has worked in multiple national agencies in Sweden on crime, public health, and education.
+His work is supported by the Swedish Research Council and Academy of Finland.

+#### Interests
+Probabilistic Machine Learning, Bayesian Statistics, Model Comparison and Evaluation, Textual analysis, Computational Social Science, Digital Humanities

-## Education
+#### Education
-Ph.D. in Statistics, Linköping University, Sweden under Mattias Villani MS in Statistics, Stockholm University, Sweden
+Ph.D. in Statistics, Linköping University, Sweden.
+Supervised by [Mattias Villani](https://www.mattiasvillani.com/) and [Marco Kuhlmann](https://www.ida.liu.se/~marku61/).
+MS in Statistics, Stockholm University, Sweden
 MS in Economic History, Stockholm University, Sweden

-### Previous positions
-sss

-#### Interest
-Probabilistic Machine Learning, Bayesian Statistics, Model Comparison and Evaluation, Bayesian Statistics for Textual Data, Computational Social Science, Digital Humanities

-##### Bio
-Måns Magnusson is a postdoc at the Department of Computer Science at Aalto University, Finland.
-He holds a Ph.D. from Linköping University, Sweden, and has a background as an applied statistician in Criminal Statistics, Public Health, and Education in Sweden.
-His work is supported by the Swedish Research Council and Academy of Finland.